Quizolia/quizolia/version-0-revamp/README.md

 15. Create email for Quizolia
 16. Understand how all the code works, especially the JS.
 17. Revamp and rewwrite the code.
+18. Customize the API being called (OpenTDB) so that the user can select the type of question to be displayed.

 ### User Feedback